ncoghlan/misc/notes/python3/questions_and_answers.rst

 While I've tried to just hit some highlights in this list, it's still rather long.
 The full What's New documents are substantially longer.

+.. note:: This answer was written for Python 3.5.
+For Python 3.6, some other notable enhancements include the new f-string formatting syntax, the secrets module, the ability to include underscores to improve the readability of long string literals, changes to preserve the order of class namespaces and function keyword arguments, type hints for named variables, and more.

 Some changes that are likely to affect most projects are error handling
 related: